 This isn’t about beating yourself up.
 Structured, critical reflection is a professional skill.
 If you’re looking for a little help with how that process works, I have written about it in another post.
 Secondly, it’s incredibly helpful in terms of figuring out what you’re going to talk to your law teacher about.
-Like all good advocates, it can also help you provide some clear advice to ‘your client’ about realistic outcomes.
+Like all good advocates, it can also help you provide clear advice to ‘your client’ about realistic outcomes.
 An honest reflection might produce one of three answers with three corresponding objectives:

 - No. I still don’t know how I got the mark I got.
 I want to ask about my assessment.

 - Maybe.
 I worked really hard and did everything I needed to, but I still didn’t do well.
-I need to ask about what the law teacher thinks I did, didn’t do, or should have done.
+I need to ask what the law teacher thinks I did, didn’t do, or should have done.